puggsoy/GFXtract/README.md

 ## Things to add next
 * Loops
-* File-related datatypes such as filename, size, basename, etc
 * More image manipulation (in particular copying parts of images to stitch them together)
 * Binary in strings ('\x' notation)
 * Tiled image reading